-Women Political Leaders (WPL) will bring the voices and the experiences of accomplished women Leaders at the 2020 Annual Concordia Summer, set to take place in a digital format on 21-25 September 2020.
+Women Political Leaders (WPL) is bringing the voices, expertise and experiences of accomplished women leaders from around the world to the 2020 Concordia Annual Summit, taking place in a digital format on the 21-25 September 2020.

 – Re-building healthcare systems in light of the current pandemic

 The coronavirus and Covid-19 have threatened the world in ways unseen since the last century ago.
 They have rocked our collective economic, social and political systems, and inadvertently highlighted the defining issue undermining global health infrastructure: inequality.

 While the number of women in global and public health is slowly growing, they still face a lack of representation and visibility in global health leadership positions.